oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 Secondly, the program fulfills the following for all items of:

+* value type `string` with format `date-time`: If the value contains a `60` in the seconds place, the CVRF CSAF converter MUST replace the seconds and its fractions part with `59.999999`.
+  In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
+  The CVRF CSAF converter SHOULD indicate in such warning message whether the value was a valid leap second or not and the path where it occurred.
 * type `/$defs/branches_t`: If any `prod:Branch` instance has the type `Realm` or `Resource`, the CVRF CSAF converter replaces those with the category `product_name`.
   In addition, the converter outputs a warning that those types do not exist in CSAF and have been replaced with the category `product_name`.